nationalarchives/ds-caselaw-data-enrichment-service/README.md

 #### Look at lambda logs

-We can access lambda function has a `log group` in which we can access different logs for different runs of the lambda.
+Each lambda function has a [log group](https://eu-west-2.console.aws.amazon.com/cloudwatch/home?region=eu-west-2#logsV2:log-groups) in which we can access different logs for different runs of the lambda.

-1. We can find the logs for a parituclar lambda at a particular time by filtering the logs in that lambda's log group around the time we know the lambda run we care about was triggered.
+1. We can find the logs for a particular lambda at a particular time by filtering the logs in that lambda's log group around the time we know the lambda run we care about was triggered.
 2. Then we can find any relevant information from the logs to use for

 #### Look at s3 buckets

-At each stage of enrichment process we store the partially enriched xml back to an `s3` bucket as shown in `docs/img/architecture.png`.
+At each stage of enrichment process we store the partially enriched xml back to an [s3 bucket](https://s3.console.aws.amazon.com/s3/buckets?region=eu-west-2) as shown in `docs/img/architecture.png`.

 1. We can download the xml from each stage for the judgment by going to each s3 bucket in the AWS Enrichment space and searching for the judgment name.
 1. We can compare sequential stages of enriched xml for the judgment to attempt to determine where our issue may have arisen.